MasonCole14/food-app-project/README.md

 # Grub Dash Food App React JS Website Styled With Tailwind CSS

 ## Run npm install to install the necessary dependencies

+### Only the filter type and filter price buttons are live

  All of the data/images to simulate API responses are located at src/data/data.js